Elizabeth Thackery

 On 14 July 1791, she received 25 lashes for coming in from her settlement without permission.
 She lived for a while with James Dodding and subsequently made her way to Van Diemen's Land (Tasmania) on the Porpoise.

 On 28 January 1810, the Reverend Robert Knopwood married Betty to Samuel King, a marine private who had arrived aboard the ship Sirius of the First Fleet.
 They settled in the Derwent Valley.
 They were married for 46 years.

 Betty King died 7 August 1856 at the age of 89, according to the Convict Records Office.
-She is buried next to her husband in the Methodist Chapel churchyard in Lawitta Road, Magra, Tasmania (3 km north of New Norfolk).
+She is buried next to her husband in the Methodist Chapel churchyard in Lavitta Road, Magra, Tasmania (3 km north of New Norfolk).